ooni/ooni.org/content/about/data-policy.md

 **Sentry**

 We use [Sentry](https://sentry.io/privacy/) to log crash reports for the [OONI Probe](https://ooni.org/install) apps.
 This information is essential for identifying bugs and improving the performance of the apps.
 You can opt out through the settings of the OONI Probe apps.

 We also use [Sentry](https://sentry.io/privacy/) to log crash reports on [OONI Explorer](https://explorer.ooni.org/), which helps us improve the performance of the service.
-You can opt out of our use of analytics on OONI Explorer by unchecking the opt-out box at the end of this Data Policy.

 As part of crash reports, we collect sanitized technical data, but we do *not* collect the IP address or a unique identifier of the user.
 Given that Sentry is a third-party service, we recommend referring to their [privacy policy](https://sentry.io/privacy/).

+**Umami Cloud**

+We use [umami cloud](https://umami.is/docs/cloud) for collecting privacy preserving analytics about website visits, specifically on the EU instance.

 ## OONI web services